Is it a Curse or a Blessing?

 Honestly, the most extraordinarily blessed people I know live simple and quiet lives.
 You'll rarely see them post to social media boasting of their many blessings and how they've been able to bless others.
 They know that being blessed is an internal and sustainable place of well-being.
 When they consider major financial decisions, they pre-determine whether or not the consequences of their financial decisions will disrupt or add to their contentment.
 They rarely plan or seek help after the fact.
 Everything they do happens before they decide to act.

-In the spirit of the many blessed people I know, here is my challenge for you: Plan to have one financial win the week.
+In the spirit of the many blessed people I know, here is my challenge for you: Plan to win, financially, before the fact - not after it.
 That's all.

 Clearly define one small financial goal that you can achieve to bring you peace and joy.
 Then spend an hour or two creating a daily plan that clearly defines what you need to do to get there.
 Once the plan has been crafted, choose to fight like hell for your blessing.
-At the end of the week, if you've achieved your goal, create a plan to sustain your blessing.
+If you've achieved your goal, create a plan to sustain your blessing at the end of the week.
 Then, choose to fight like hell to sustain your blessing.
 If you did not achieve your goal, celebrate the days you did win and create a plan to make it one day further the next week, and fight like hell until you've achieved your goal.

 In short, prepping before the fact results in the blessing after the fact.
 Being blessed is something you have control over—divine intervention is not necessary.
 Things don't always work themselves out, especially financially.